dweissner/dweissner.github.io/_pages/about.md

 ![](/images/sunset.png)
-<sub>Photo taken on an early morning run along the East River in New York.
+<sub>Photo taken on an early morning run along the East River in New York City.